Web Developer vs Software Developer Things you Need to Know

 • Comfort with DevOps/deployment

-The modern full-stack developer is common in startups (where everyone does everything) and increasingly common in larger companies (where you own a feature end-to-end).
+Full-stack developers are common in startups (where everyone does everything) and also common in larger companies (where you own a feature end-to-end).

 Platform Engineers and DevOps